Key Questions Answered in This Article

 - How are we going to measure project success?
 How are we going to measure business success?
 How do we know that we are going in the right direction?

-During this phase, we start to gather the requirements and ideas about solutions.
+During this phase, we gather the requirements and ideas about solutions.
 We begin to build a project backlog with functional and non-functional requirements.
-Also, this is the moment when we start brainstorming the solutions that would cover the requirements.
+Also, this is when we start brainstorming the solutions that would cover the requirements.

 Questions we usually ask: